Tiyenti/Tiyenti.github.io/pages/distance-glossary.md

 <!-- S -->
 ## Sawboosting
 Intentionally hitting a saw with the intention of using its rotation to boost the car's speed.
 The reward for successfully sawboosting can be massive depending on the map, although whether it works or not is pretty much entirely down to luck.
 See also [roller boosting](#roller-boosting) and [mine boosting](#mine-boosting) for other "damage boosting" techniques.

+## Shiver Space
+A name given to the regions of game space that are extremely far away from the level's center point (coordinates 0,0,0).
+At these extreme distances, the game begins to suffer from floating point precision errors, causing a variety of unusual effects that include the car appearing to shake (or shiver, hence the name). <!-- Added 2021-12-11. -->

 ## Single Stick
 Refers to a control scheme, typically on a gamepad, that uses only one control stick for both rotation and thruster inputs.
 The default gamepad control scheme is an example of a single stick layout.
 Many single stick control scheme players will, however, map [wing roll](#wing-roll) to a seperate control stick, as the default single stick scheme does not allow you to roll and steer with wings at the same time.
 Contrast [dual stick](#dual-stick).